hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/05-get-elected-color.md

 - now that we can fetch the colors, we can test that `vote` does save the data :+1:

 <details>
 <summary>Done already?
-Alright let's have a look at a possible way to do it</summary>
+Alright here is a possible way to do it</summary>

 ```ts
 Clarinet.test({